-I resisted buying an ebook reader for a long time – I’m a ‘physical book’ kind of guy.
-Now that I’ve made the leap to a Kindle, however, I’m very pleased with it.
+I resisted buying an ebook reader for a long time.
+I’m a physical book kind of guy.
+But now that I’ve made the leap to a Kindle, I’m very pleased with it.

-It’s incredibly small and light – more so than even a little paperback – and can store hundreds of books, travel guides and whatever else I might need.
-I picked up the Keyboard 3G – it cost more than the WiFi-only version, but the ability to download new books from anywhere with cell phone coverage is invaluable.
+It’s incredibly small and light, more so than even a little paperback, and can store hundreds of books, travel guides, and whatever else I might need.
+I picked up the Keyboard 3G, which costs more than the WiFi-only version, but the ability to download new books from anywhere with cell phone coverage is invaluable.

-I’d never want this to be my only way of getting online – it’s too painful for that – but in a pinch it’s fantastic.
-This is the only Kindle model that has this feature – all the other 3G versions only let you access Wikipedia and the Amazon store.
+The browser is too painful to be my only way of getting online, but in a pinch it’s fantastic.
+This is the only Kindle model that has this feature.
+All the other 3G versions only let you access Wikipedia and the Amazon store.

 I copy photos to my laptop each night, then use Crashplan+ to do the rest.
 For a few bucks a month it automatically manages backups to both online storage and a portable hard drive that I keep in my pack, all without me having to think about it.
 Before splashing out on that subscription I backed everything up manually, but found that I was forgetting to do it too often for my liking.

 Although I use a Seagate portable drive and it works fine, I’d be looking at the rugged Transcend version if I was buying a new one.

 For the small amount of hassle involved, the peace of mind is more than worth it.
 Don’t risk losing all of your digital memories.